dcodings/DINGO/DINGO/index.md

 ## Serialisations

-The examples presented in this document are written and serialised in Turtle CITE.
+The examples presented in this document are written and [serialised in Turtle](#ontology-serialisation-in-turtle-language).
 We have also provided a serialisation of the model written as Shape Expressions, which allow also for data validation in graph-based RDF implementations.

 ## Data validation

-We also provide a definition of the model in Shape Expression language, which is usable for data validation, the specific shape expression are hosted at []().
+We also provide a definition of the [model in Shape Expression](#shape-expressions) language, which is usable for data validation.

 ## Normativity